Jussie Smollett sentenced to 150 days in jail for lying to police in hate crime hoax

 But ultimately, the judge said, this act showed Smollett's "dark side."

-The sentencing is the latest event in a winding case entangled in issues of racism, homophobia, celebrity, policing and fraud.

-After police determined his reports were false, Smollett was indicted in March 2019 on 16 counts of felony disorderly conduct.
-But Cook County State's Attorney Kim Foxx's office dropped all charges weeks later, saying he did community service, would not get his $10,000 bond back, was no danger to the community and had no prior felonies.
+Smollett was initially indicted in March 2019 on 16 counts of felony disorderly conduct after police determined his reports were false.

-That decision set off debate over whether Smollett had received preferential treatment, leading a judge to appoint a special prosecutor, Dan Webb, to look into it in August 2019.
-That led to a second grand jury, which in February 2020 indicted Smollett on six felony charges.
+The decision from Foxx's office to drop all charges set off debate over whether Smollett had received preferential treatment, leading a judge to appoint Webb, the special prosecutor to look into it in August 2019.
+That led to a second grand jury, which in February 2020 indicted Smollett on the six felony charges.

 The incident effectively ended Smollett's acting career.
 His character was written out of "Empire," which ended in 2020, and though he has since directed and produced a film, he's yet to appear in another TV or film acting role.